Toronto Islands: Education

 Island Public/Natural Science School is a public elementary school operated by the Toronto District School Board.

-The Toronto District School Board (TDSB) is an English first language secular public school board that serves the City of Toronto, including the Toronto Islands.
+The Toronto District School Board (TDSB) serves the Toronto Islands.
 Currently the school board operates one elementary school on the Islands, Island Public/Natural Science School on Centre Island.
 As of 2013 the school has 179 students.
 15% of the student population originates from Algonquin and Ward islands and about 85% of the students live in the city and take ferry transportation to school.

 Other TDSB schools attended by students that live on the Island include The Waterfront School, Jarvis Collegiate Institute, Central Technical School, Central Commerce Collegiate Institute, and Northern Secondary School.
 However, these schools are located on the mainland.

 In addition to the TDSB, three other public school boards also provide schooling for residents of Toronto Islands, Conseil scolaire catholique MonAvenir (CSCM), Conseil scolaire Viamonde (CSV), and Toronto Catholic District School Board (TCDSB).
 CSV is a public French first language secular school board.
 CSCM, and TCDSB are public separate school boards, the former being a French first language school board, the latter being an English first language school board.